openMF/fineract-pentaho/README.md

 the SQL query in that particular report is currently actually broken), but this illustrates that the integration of Pentaho as a Fineract Plugin basically works.
 ([FINERACT-1176](https://issues.apache.org/jira/browse/FINERACT-1176) tracks improving API response.)

+The [`run`](run) script is for Linux, but it should hopefully be easy to create an equivalent `run.bat` script for Windows users - please contribute it with a PR if you do!
+That script basically just creates the following directory structure:

+    fineract-provider.jar
+    lib/fineract-pentaho.jar
+    lib/pentaho-reporting-*.jar
+    lib/lib*.jar

+and then launches Apache Fineract with the Pentaho Plugin and all its JARs like this:

+    java -Dloader.path=lib/ -jar fineract-provider.jar

 See also [`PentahoReportsTest`](src/test/java/org/mifos/fineract/pentaho/PentahoReportsTest.java) and the [`test`](test) script.